Keyboard shortcuts

 Correctness

 Claim.
-After passes of LSD radix sort, the array is sorted with respect to the last digits.
+After passes of LSD (Least Significant Digit) radix sort, the array is sorted with respect to the last digits.

 • If and differ in digit : the sort on digit places them correctly.

-• If and have the same digit at position : since the sort is stable, their relative order is preserved from the previous pass, which (by hypothesis) ordered them correctly by their last digits.
+• If and have the same digit at position : since the sort is stable, their relative order is preserved from the previous pass, which by the inductive hypothesis ordered them correctly by their last digits.

-In both cases, the elements are correctly ordered by their last digits.
+In both cases, and are correctly ordered by their last digits.

 Complexity analysis